UniversalDependencies/docs/_u-feat/Case.md

 ### <a name="Ade">`Ade`</a>: adessive

-The adessive case expresses location at or on something.
+The adessive case expresses location at, on the surface, or near something.
 The corresponding directional cases are allative (towards something) and ablative (from something).

 #### Examples